mwael2002/Embedded-SW-FIR-ADC/README.md

 # Embedded SW implementation of FIR interfaced with ADC
-## This project aims to test both lowpass and highpass FIR filter by an input signal comes from ADC.
+## This project aims to test lowpass software FIR filter by an input signal comes from ADC.
 #### The FIR coefficients is generated from Matlab by "fir1" function then saved in an array.
 #### The external analog signal then converted into digital signal by ADC with 12-bit resolution and 3.3V Vref, then output signal of ADC is convoluted with the FIR coeffecients (Impulse response of FIR).
 #### The output signal of the filter is sent through UART to PC and displayed by Arduino serial plotter.